 Destination guide for Colorado’s Wings Over the Rockies Air & Space Museum.

 The Wings Over the Rockies (WOTR) Air and Space Museum is a fascinating museum situated in Hangar 1 of the former Lowry Air Force Base.
-The museum was established in 1994, and later in 1997, the Colorado State Legislature passed a bill that made WOTR the state’s official air and space museum.
+The museum was established in 1994, and 3 years later, the Colorado State Legislature passed a bill that made it the state’s official air and space museum.
 WOTR has a second location, Exploration of Flight, which is about 19 miles south of the museum.

 Visiting the Air and Space Museum

 The space section of the museum was my favorite, as I love anything related to space travel.
-This part of the museum had a series of displays, a few interactive exhibits, and some interesting artifacts from NASA and former astronauts.
-I enjoyed learning more about Jack Swigert, one of the astronauts onboard the ill-fated Apollo 13.
+Here, guests will discover captivating displays, immersive interactive exhibits, and interesting artifacts from NASA and former astronauts.
+I enjoyed learning more about Jack Swigert, one of the astronauts on board the ill-fated Apollo 13.

 Resources